Relating Checkpoint Update Probabilities to Momentum Parameters in Single-Loop Variance Reduction Methods: Introduction

-In all, despite the appealing novelty and innovation of \cite{li2025sifar}, we believe that the convergence analysis and complexity analysis concerning the general convex setting are incorrect, hence the corresponding complexity is invalid.
+The complexity $\mathcal{O}(n\min \{1+\log (1/(\epsilon\sqrt{n})),\log \sqrt{n}\}+\sqrt{n/\epsilon})$ is claimed in \cite{li2025sifar}.
+However, despite the appealing novelty and innovation of \cite{li2025sifar}, after careful consideration, we believe that the convergence analysis and complexity analysis concerning the general convex setting are incorrect (detailed discussions are deferred to Appendix \ref{comments on SIFAR}), and the corresponding convergence property and complexity are invalid.